-GDP growth in the ITTO African producer region was relatively unaffected by the global downturn in 2008 and 2009, with most countries having limited foreign ownership of banks and stringent controls on foreign exchange, thus limiting their exposure to the sub-prime market which had caused havoc in other regions.
-Several countries experienced reduced export demand, lower remittances and foreign direct investment which slowed GDP growth.
+direct investment which slowed GDP growth.
 However, regional domestic demand growth remained robust and a gradual reorientation of exports towards faster growing regions such as Asia cushioned these impacts at a regional level.

 In 2011, the African region was one of the least affected by recent financial turmoil and deterioration in the global outlook, expanding by about 5 percent in 2011 (IMF 2012).
 The region's resilience reflects a number of factors, including its relative insulation from financial spillovers from the euro area, diversification of exports toward fast-growing emerging markets (particularly China) which has reduced the region's trade exposure to Europe, and high commodity prices which have benefited the region's commodity exporters.
-Unrelated to the global economic downturn, political unrest in Cote d'Ivoire dampened GDP growth in 2011.
+Unrelated to the global economic downturn, political unrest in Côte d'Ivoire dampened GDP growth in 2011.

-Effects on Global Trade
+Effects on global trade

 World trade volume dropped significantly in 2008 and 2009, contracting by -11.3 percent in 2009, the largest one-year decline in trade since the Second World War.
 Trade rebounded sharply in 2010, as firms restocked their inventories.
-However, the revival of trade was uneven among countries, with significant growth occurring in the Asian region, particularly China and India, while growth in developed countries was significantly slower/non-existent.
+However, the revival of trade was uneven among countries, with significant growth occurring in the Asian region, particularly China and India, while growth in developed countries was significantly slower/ non-existent.

-Dependence on exports
+Dependence on trade

 For many ITTO producer countries, the transmission mechanisms of the crisis were external, notably through exports, with GDP growth in many countries being dependent on exports.
 Within the Asian region, countries that maintained or even increased their share of domestic demand in GDP were in a better position to withstand the global economic downturn (Swee-Hock and Wong 2010).
-A higher proportion of Asia-Pacific producer countries have relatively high trade in GDP ratios, particularly Malaysia, Cambodia, Thailand, PNG and Vietnam (although not an ITTO producer country) (Figure 2.4).
-An exception is Indonesia, where domestic demand accounts for about two-thirds of GDP.
-However, Indonesia's proportion of exports in GDP may have been attributed to several supply-side issues which had already made Indonesia's exports less competitive and its growth relatively limited (Swee-Hock and Wong 2010).
+A higher proportion of Asia-Pacific producer countries have relatively high trade to GDP ratios, particularly Malaysia, Cambodia, Thailand, PNG and Vietnam (although not an ITTO producer country) (Figure 2.4).
+An exception is Indonesia, where domestic demand is equivalent to about two-thirds of GDP.
+However, Indonesia's proportion of trade to GDP may have been attributed to several supply-side issues which had already made Indonesia's exports less competitive and its growth relatively limited (Swee-Hock and Wong 2010).
 In terms of mitigating the demand risk from global downturns, this highlights that both domestic demand and exports are important in GDP growth and that policies need to focus on a balance between exports and the domestic market.